PLC ladder logic timers are often used in PLC programs in many different ways.

-In this article, we will be talking about the PLC timer.
-We will explain what PLC timers are, how they work, the different types of timers, and give some examples of how they are used.
+In this article, I will discuss types of PLC timers.
+I will explain what they are, how they work, the different types of timers, and give some examples of how they are used.

 PLC timers are internal PLC instructions that can be used to delay input and output signals in the PLC program.